 Still in their 20’s, the youngest of all the musicians we met were pianist Job Keyebe and fellow percussionist / drummer Ephraim Kilongo, who are part of the Amani Collective – the musicians wing of African led arts organisation Amani Creatives.
 Job, who was born in Kinshasa, capital city of the Democratic Republic of Congo, learned music through his church – a French speaking Pentecostal community, where he still performs each week.
 His parents spotted he liked guitar and bought him a bass and lessons, but since his teen years he’s preferred piano and is completely self-taught.
 He’s played at the Manchester International Festival and local venues including Band on the Wall and the prestigious Bridgewater Hall.
 As well as being members of the Amani Collective, the pair are in SGT – Second Generation Trio.
 Ephraim, again a self-taught musician, his parents bought him a drum kit aged 4!
 As well as Job’s personal passion for jazz, American Gospel and R&B, the pair both like to play Congolese styles, mainly Sebene and Congolese rumba.

 In a separate recording session in London we had the wonderful opportunity to record a 2-string dutar with Uyghur musician Dilzat Turdi.
 Originally from Karamay in East Turkestan, in the western part of China, in the area now called Xinjiang, he was separated from his mother and father aged only 3 when his parents had the opportunity to go abroad to find a better life for their family.
-He was then brought up by his grandfather, a musician himself, who became the young Dilzat’s musical influence, playing traditional Uyghur songs at home everyday.
+He was brought up by his grandfather in the meantime, a musician himself, who became the young Dilzat’s musical influence, playing traditional songs at home everyday.
 In 2009, over a decade later, he was reunited with his family as a young teenager, and is now studying Music, Sound & Technology at City, University of London.
-He also takes dutar lessons from a London-based professional Kyrgyzstani Uyghur musician and is currently a singer and member of the Uyghur European Ensemble – formed only in 2019 by a group of Uyghur folk musicians in diaspora all across Europe, their aim is to keep the unique and endangered Uyghur culture alive for the next generation, such as Dilzat himself.
+He also takes dutar lessons from a London-based professional Kyrgyzstani musician and is currently a singer and member of the Uyghur European Ensemble – formed only in 2019 by a group of Uyghur folk musicians in diaspora all across Europe, their aim is to keep their unique and endangered culture alive for the next generation, such as Dilzat himself.